MicrosoftDocs/bot-docs/articles/bot-service-quickstart-create-bot.md

     ![bot running locally](media/python/quickstart/bot-running-locally.png)

-Copy the last for digits in the address on the last line (usually _3978_) since you will be using them in the next step.
-You are now ready to start the Emulator.
+1. Copy the last for digits in the address on the last line, usually **3978**; you'll need these when you use the Emulator to interact with your bot.

 > [!div class="nextstepaction"]
 > [I started the echo bot](#start-the-emulator-and-connect-your-bot) [I ran into an issue](https://microsoft.qualtrics.com/jfe/form/SV_6D4KLPZc2jTIa2O?Product=BotSDK&Page=bot-service-quickstart-create-bot&Section=start-your-bot&PLanguage=Python)